 Alison Noble was an undergraduate and a postgraduate research student at St Hugh’s College, Oxford studying Engineering Science and Computer Vision respectively.
 She became a research scientist at the GE Corporate R&D Center, Schenectady NY USA following DPhil (PhD) graduation before appointment to the Oxford Engineering Science faculty in 1995.
 Alison Noble was elected a Professor of Engineering Science in 2002, and the Technikos Professor in Biomedical Engineering in 2011.
-Professor Alison Noble was the Director of the Institute of Biomedical Engineering from 2012-16.
-She is currently an Associate Head of the Mathematical, Physical and Life Sciences Division at the University of Oxford.
+Professor Alison Noble was the Director of the Institute of Biomedical Engineering from 2012-16 and an Associate Head of the Mathematical, Physical and Life Sciences Division at the University of Oxford, 2016-19.

 Alison’s research interests are in ultrasound imaging, computational (machine-learning based) analysis of images, and the development of decision-support tools for medical professionals.
 Her research is motivated by clinical unmet needs in western and developing world healthcare settings.
-She co-founded Intelligent Ultrasound Ltd to commercial research from her laboratory which was acquired by MedaPhor Group Plc in 2017.
+She co-founded Intelligent Ultrasound Ltd to commercial research from her laboratory which was acquired by MedaPhor Group Plc (now called Intelligent Ultrasound Group) in 2017.

 Professor Noble's collaborators and research partners include:

 Professor Noble's current research projects include:

 Enquiries from potential postgraduate research students who have interests in any of my research areas are welcome.